r-cas/caracas/paper/paper.md

 * simplification of mathematical expressions and
 * outputting in TeX format.

-Several (commerical) systems are available for such tasks (and many more).
+Several (commercial) systems are available for such tasks (and many more).
 However, we will argue that there is a virtue in being able to handle such tasks directly from within `R` using the familiar `R` syntax.
-Moreover, it is an integrated part of the design of `caracas` that it is straight forward to coerce a mathematical object into an `R` expression which can, e.g. be evaluated numerically.
+Moreover, it is an integrated part of the design of `caracas` that it is straightforward to coerce a mathematical object into an `R` expression which can, e.g., be evaluated numerically.

 # Acknowledgements

-We would like to thank the R Consortium for financial support for creating the `caracas` package ([link to details on the funded project](https://www.r-consortium.org/projects/awarded-projects/2019-group-2#Symbolic+mathematics+in+R+with+SymPy)) and to users for pin pointing points that can be improved in `caracas`.
+We would like to thank the R Consortium for financial support for creating the `caracas` package ([link to details on the funded project](https://www.r-consortium.org/projects/awarded-projects/2019-group-2#Symbolic+mathematics+in+R+with+SymPy)) and to users for pinpointing points that can be improved in `caracas`.

 # References